pbierkortte/orbeat-time/README.md

 - Using the Unix epoch for convenience and to avoid leap-second complications
 - The precision is ~21 seconds roughly in the scale of seconds
 - Used 365.25 days per year, which is the Julian calendar standard
+- Added a 3-day nundinal offset to align with present day estimates

 ## Format

 A concatenated string consisting of:
-- Days since Unix epoch formatted with specific digit counts and then reversed
+- Years since Unix epoch formatted with specific digit counts
-- Years since Unix epoch formatted with specific digit counts and then reversed
+- Days since Unix epoch formatted with specific digit counts
+- The concatenated string is then reversed

 ## Implementation